 Journal of Intellectual Disabilities, Vol. 4, No. 1, 27-36 (2000)

 Traditionally, ending research is a stage in the research process that is not widely explored.
 However, recently, some concerns have been expressed regarding the effects that ending participatory research may have on some people with learning disabilities.
-Given the importance of research which promotes their active participation it is thus important that researchers seeking to engage in such research consider carefully the challenges which may arise.
-In this paper, therefore, some key implications are considered and an argument is put forward that researchers should consider these implications before commencing work on participatory research projects.
-This means that ending research is a stage in the research process which needs to be given much more emphasis than has previously been the case.
+Some key implications are considered and an argument is put forward that researchers should consider these implications before commencing work on participatory research projects.

 Using Community-Based Participatory Research to Address Health Disparities - Nina B. Wallerstein, Bonnie Duran, - Health Promotion Practice, Vol. 7, No. 3, 312-323 (2006)

 Community-based participatory research has emerged in the past decades as an alternative research paradigm, which integrates education and social action to improve health and reduce health disparities.
 More than a set of research methods, community-based participatory research is an orientation to research that focuses on relationships between academic and community partners, with principles of colearning, mutual benefit, and long-term commitment and incorporates community theories, participation, and practices into the research efforts.

 Research Methods - How to use participatory action research in primary care